-You can generate transcription and caption files for composite vides, ISOs, and clips.
-This feature won’t entail live captioning during a broadcast or imprint any captions on video files; it is a feature that provides the necessary files.
+You can generate transcription and caption files for composite videos, ISOs, and clips.
+This feature won’t entail live captioning or imprinting any captions on video files; it is a feature that provides the necessary files.

 What caption file formats are supported?

-- SubRip (.srt)- machine readable, suitable to use as a caption track, wider compatibility but less formatting metadata options.
+- SubRip (.srt)- machine-readable, suitable to use as a caption track, wider compatibility but fewer formatting metadata options.

 - Transcript (.txt)- human readable, with time stamps

 What languages are supported?